nermine11/Amilcar/README.md

 For the username type: `pi`
 For the password type: `raspberry`

-***Open terminal in Amilcar folder***
+### Step 2: Download and install Amilcar
+From your Raspberry Pi download the latest Release or clone the repository of Amilcar here: [https://github.com/nermine11/Amilcar] This repository needs to be cloned or unzipped in `/home/pi/Amilcar`

+Unzip the content of the release in the /home/pi/Amilcar folder and run the following command:

+`source install_amilcar.sh`

+Reboot the Raspberry.

-### Step 2: Set the internal time of the rPi as GPS time,
+### Step 3: Set the internal time of the rPi as GPS time,
 ***Run GPS_setup.sh***
   ```
  sudo chmod +x GPS/GPS_setup.sh
  ./GPS/GPS_setup.sh
  ```
--> Comment manually
+Comment manually the content of
+- #debian vendor zone
-whats under use debian vendor zone use time sources from dhcp use ntp sources found in etc/chrony/sources.d
+- #use time sources from dhcp
+- #use ntp sources found in etc/chrony/sources.d

+  to not use Interent time servers

-### Step 3: Setup the RTC
+### Step 4: Setup the RTC
 ***Run RTC_setup.sh***
 ```
  sudo chmod +x RTC/RTC_setup.sh
 ./RTC/RTC_setup.sh
 ```
-### Step 4: Discipline the RTC using GPS and use RTC as fallback
+### Step 5: Discipline the RTC using GPS and use RTC as fallback
 ***Move RTC_GPS_sync.sh***
 ```
 sudo mv RTC/RTC_GPS_sync.sh /usr/local/bin/RTC_GPS_sync.sh